hi, whether you do or don’t know me, i will say my name again, i am Paul.

 rewinding a little:

-back in 2016, after i graduated, i snagged a gig interning with a celebrity stylist; which was a
+back in 2016, after i graduated, i snagged a gig with a celebrity stylist; which was a

-shit-show learning experience. it was a whimsical application that i didn’t expect to hear back from. anyway, i did hear back and accepted. sadly, this was almost everything one would be afraid to expect from working with a high profile person/stylist; i was treated poorly, i was unpaid, and WORST of all, i was unappreciated, (tbh i already feel under-appreciated in most aspects of life, so this was just a cherry on top). aside from this work-negativity, i was also dealing with an immense amount of personal/family-life trauma; (which i had to learn to compartmentalize). anyway, all of this culminated in me constantly feeling like squidward on his day off.
+shit-show learning experience. it was a whimsical application that i didn’t expect to hear back from. anyway, i did hear back and accepted. sadly, this was almost everything one would be afraid to expect from working with a high profile person/stylist; i was treated poorly, i was NOT PAID, and WORST of all, i was unappreciated, (tbh i already feel under-appreciated in most aspects of life, so this was just a cherry on top). aside from this work-negativity, i was also dealing with an immense amount of personal/family-life trauma; (which i had to learn to compartmentalize). anyway, all of this culminated in me constantly feeling like squidward on his day off.

-hell interning, i decided to pull the plug, as i had just received a job offer from the international school i had mentioned above.
+anyway, after about nearly a year, i decided to pull the plug, as i had just received a job offer from the international school i had mentioned above.

 of course, there were some silver-linings to my ‘experiential learning’… i did learn some valuable skills, most notably: comprehending a good deal of the processes involved with fashion consulting and styling as an independent entity; for this reason my suffering was